ErPournima56/Fix-It-Fast-Embedded-Debugging-Tips/Diagnosing PWM Edge Artifacts in WaveForms with AD2/Readme.md

 📶 Fast edge rate of the generated square wave (i.e. steep rise/fall times).
 📡 Electromagnetic interference (EMI) from nearby digital sources.

+## Troubleshooting Steps
+* Switch to Normal mode in WaveForms (avoid Averaging or Persistence unless needed).
+*  Use software filtering or digital smoothing to verify signal integrity.
+*   Compare results with slower edge transitions (or a sine wave) to confirm it's ringing, not random noise.

 ## Tip
 Zoom in on the signal transitions when debugging PWM signals.
 The persistence display can reveal glitches or anomalies not visible in a single-shot view.